Frequently

 The Prince William County Criminal Justice Academy is located in Nokesville, VA, and is 24 weeks long.
 The Academy is a commuter academy with general operating hours of 0655 hours -1530 hours, although occasional evening training is required.

-The Prince William County Police Department holds four academy sessions per year that start in January, April, July and September.
+The Prince William County Police Department holds 3 academy sessions per year that start in March, July and November.

 The Field Training Officer (FTO) Program is 45 working days.
 This equates to about three months with the patrol work schedule.
 Officers are released to solo duty once successfully completing the FTO program.
 Prince William County Police Officers do not ride in pairs.